Agency PAYE vs umbrella company payroll – what is the difference?

 agency paye umbrella

-If you are a contractor working on temporary assignments, there are two common ways in which you will be paid – via agency PAYE or through an umbrella company.
+If you are a contractor working on temporary assignments, there are two common ways to be paid: via agency PAYE or through an umbrella company.

-Please keep reading, and we’ll explain what agency PAYE and umbrella company payroll are, and we’ll explain the differences between each type of business structure.
+Please keep reading.
+We’ll explain agency PAYE and umbrella company payroll and the differences between each type of business structure.

 What is agency PAYE?

-Using agency PAYE is almost certainly the easiest way to get paid when working on temporary assignments.
+Using agency PAYE is the easiest way to get paid when working on temporary assignments.

-“Agency PAYE” is the process whereby a contractor or freelancer is employed directly by a recruitment agency for the lifespan of an assignment.
+“Agency PAYE” is the process of employing a contractor or freelancer directly by a recruitment agency for the duration of a contract.

-The agency PAYE rate is usually slightly lower than through an umbrella company because the worker will not need to worry about the umbrella company’s margin and employment costs.
+The agency PAYE rate is usually slightly lower than through an umbrella company because the worker doesn’t need to worry about the umbrella company’s margin and employment costs.

-Once the assignment is complete, the temporary worker’s employment will be terminated, and they’re free to become an employee of another agency for a different role.
+Once the assignment is complete, the temporary worker’s employment will be terminated, and they’re free to become employees of another agency in a different role.

 What is an umbrella company?